skypro20/ops/governance_future.md

 ## Nurturing right habits
-Almost everything we do is a habit.
+1. Almost everything we do is a habit.
 Which habits are right for my team to meet the metrics?

-How are habits created?
+2. How are habits created?
-Externally Driven with Hook Model, using a feedback loop of Trigger, Action, Variable, Investment or
+3, Externally Driven with Hook Model, using a feedback loop of Trigger, Action, Variable, Investment
-Internally Driven like Tinyc Habits by making Obvious, Attractive, Easy, Satisfying
+4. or Internally Driven like Tiny Habits by making the action Obvious, Attractive, Easy, Satisfying

 ## Compliance through Checklists
 1. Simplying complex situations throguh checklists - cheatsheets not spoonfeeding